kyReid/Write-Ups/README.md

 ## Bandit

-The Bandit wargame is aimed at absolute beginners.
-It teaches the basics needed to be able to play other wargames.
+The Bandit wargame is my first attempt at learning the hacker mindset and doing CTF related games.